Reactive Scientific Research Institute: Great Purge

 During the 1930s Soviet rocket technology was comparable to Germany's, however Joseph Stalin's Great Purge severely damaged its progress.
 RNII was particularly affected with Director Kleymyonov and Chief Engineer Langemak arrested in November 1937, and later executed.
 Glushko was arrested in March 1938 and with many other leading engineers was imprisoned in the Gulag.
 Korolev was arrested in June 1938 and sent to a forced labour camp in Kolyma in June 1939.
 However, due to the intervention by Andrei Tupolev, he was relocated to a prison for scientist and engineers in September 1940.
 From 1937 to 1944 no serious work was carried out on long range rockets as weapons, or for space exploration.

 Successors

-In February 1944, the institute merged with Design Bureau OKB-293, lead by Soviet engineer Viktor Bolkhovitinov, which had developed the short-range rocket powered interceptor called Bereznyak-Isayev BI-1.
+In February 1944, the institute merged with Design Bureau OKB-293, led by Soviet engineer Viktor Bolkhovitinov, which had developed the short-range rocket powered interceptor called Bereznyak-Isayev BI-1.
 The new organisation was named Scientific-Research Institute 1 (NII-1), and became the responsibility of the People’s Commissariat of Aviation Industry.

 In 1965, NII-1 was re-named the Scientific-Research Institute for Thermal Processes (NII TP) and became part of the newly created Ministry of General Machine Building, which was responsible for all issues related to strategic ballistic missiles and space technology in the USSR.

 In 1992, NII TP became part of Rosaviakosmos and in 1993 was renamed the Keldysh Research Center.